sghoweri/ascmats.github.io/sleepMat.md

 ### Empty Bed value
 For this firmware version, this is the only trigger for turning off the "Mat Sensor" binary sensor.
 The "Pressure Voltage" must be above the "Empty Bed Value" for the full duration of the "Transition to Off Delay" value before the "Mat Sensor" is turned *off*.

-This value is fully adjustable to tweak the thresholds manually.
+This value is fully adjustable to tweak the thresholds manually if needed, however the automatic threshold will take over after the next 8 hour period.

 ### Full Bed value
 For this firmware version, this is one of the triggers for turning on the "Mat Sensor" binary sensor.
 If the "Pressure Voltage" is below the "Full Bed Value" for the full duration of the "Transition to On Delay" value before the "Mat Sensor" is turned *on*.

-### Sensitivity (Higher is more sensitive to motion)
-Increasing this value causes the "matDownThreshold" and "matUpThreshold" to pull in closer to the "Pressure Voltage", which causes the likelihood of triggering on or off of the "Mat Sensor" from the more dynamic "matDownThreshold" and "matUpThreshold" instead of the more static "Empty Bed value" and "Full Bed value".

 ### Transition to Off Delay
 This is the amount of time the "Pressure Voltage" must be above the "Empty Threshold" before triggering an "Off".
 I suggest this value be at least 5-10 seconds, as big motions in the night often cause really big 'Pressure Voltage' spikes upwards, and this helps to prevent 'Off' triggers from brief nighttime movements.